FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

     "title": "Pluggable authentication",
     "linkTitle": "Pluggable authentication",
     "weight": "100"
-}This section describes the capability of <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server to use custom authentication plug-ins for executing custom authentication logic and provides instructions on how to implement and configure a Custom Authenticator.
+}This section describes the capability of {{< SecureTransport/securetransportname  >}} Server to use custom authentication plug-ins for executing custom authentication logic and provides instructions on how to implement and configure a Custom Authenticator.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Component_Version variable">5.5</span> provides an Pluggable Authentication SPI (Service Provider Interface ) - a set of Java interfaces and services you can use to create, configure, and register custom authenticators to a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
+{{< SecureTransport/componentshortname  >}} {{< SecureTransport/componentversion  >}} provides an Pluggable Authentication SPI (Service Provider Interface ) - a set of Java interfaces and services you can use to create, configure, and register custom authenticators to a {{< SecureTransport/componentshortname  >}} Server.
 It allows developers to implement custom authentication logic for authenticating users and administrators.

-The Pluggable authentication SPI is part of the SecureTransport Software Development Kit (SDK) which can be downloaded from <span class="mc-variable axway_variables.support_website variable">Axway Support</span> at [support.axway.com](http://support.axway.com/).
+The Pluggable authentication SPI is part of the SecureTransport Software Development Kit (SDK) which can be downloaded from {{< SecureTransport/supportwebsite  >}} at [support.axway.com](http://support.axway.com/).

 To access the authentication SPI, unzip the SDK and open the `CustomAuthentication/lib` folder.
 The `lib `folder contains the following libraries: